-5 holiday survival tips parents need to avoid totally losing their minds
+5 holiday survival tips parents need to avoid losing their minds

 Many of us grew up eagerly awaiting the holiday season — the gifts, the decorations, the yummy food, the time off from school and the warm feelings of family togetherness.
 When we became parents, sharing these things with our kids was supposed to be just as magical.
 Yet the reality of the modern holiday season — which, for parents, starts as early as Halloween and lasts through New Year’s — is often the exact opposite of what we imagined it to be.
 We’re stuck preparing for holiday guests or holiday travel, planning for an abundance of events at school or in the community and tackling a holiday shopping list that rivals only Santa’s.
 The holiday “magic” is generally replaced by an inordinate amount of stress and exhaustion.

-According to Catherine Jackson, Psy.D., a licensed psychologist and board certified neurotherapist, many of her patients say they are inundated with stress around the holidays.
-Parental burnout is quite common, she adds.
+According to Catherine Jackson, a licensed psychologist and board-certified neurotherapist, many of her patients say they are inundated with stress around the holidays.
+Parental burnout is quite common, she says.

 But the holidays don’t have to be this way, Jackson assures.
 She and other experts say proactive stress management steps might be all it takes to bring back some of that holiday magic we all wistfully remember and crave for our kiddos.

-Here are five common holiday stresses that many parents experience, along with tried-and-true tips for coping from both experts and parents who’ve been there.
+Here are five common holiday stressors that many parents experience, along with tried-and-true tips for coping from both experts and parents who’ve been there.